the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 Based on the loading property you can apply a conditional rendering.
 The function will return the Loading component or the input component.

-In general it can be very efficient to spread an object, life the props object, as input for a component.
+In general it can be very efficient to spread an object, like the props object, as input for a component.
 See the difference in the following code snippet.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~